highchair/artinruins-com/_property/american-textile-pwt.md

   - url: amertextile-sanborn-1902-01.jpg
     caption: 'Sanborn Insurance Map from 1902, Brown University Digital repository.
 The weave shed has not yet been built and the 4th floor has not been added (note the “3” in the bottom left corner of the building footprint’s outline)'

-imagescredit: 'Contributions from the <a href="//provlibdigital.org/islandora/object/islandora%3A11068" target="_blank">Rhode Island Photograph Collection</a>, Providence Public Library'
+imagescredit: 'Contributions from the <a href="//provlibdigital.org/islandora/object/islandora%3A11068" target="_blank">Rhode Island Photograph Collection</a>, Providence Public Library and <a href="//www.flickr.com/photos/pawtucketlibrary/46946460295/in/photolist-2fQQMqb-25iQTKn-2ewuT4e/" target="_blank">Pawtucket Library collection</a>'

 #external:
 #  - source: 'Providence Journal (permalink)'